k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/14_task_entities_reservation_validation.md

   - The user already has 40 customers reserved on ST1.
   - The user asks to reserve 35 entities in the task:
     -  40+35 = 75.
-  - The API returns an error since the user cannot exceed the number of 30 customers in the task.
+  - The API returns an error since the user cannot exceed a total of 70 customers (40 + 30) in the task.

 ### API Input